 As its name implies, Nationwide offers renter’s insurance policies to residents across the United States.
 Their policies are typically among the most customizable, allowing renters to tailor coverage to their specific needs and limits.
 The company’s website features a free online quote tool, and rates typically fall within the average range.

 While Nationwide’s rates are typically mid-range between Liberty Mutual and more expensive options like Farmer’s Insurance, the company’s premiums are often much higher in some areas of the country.
-Renters in the metro Detroit area may want to seek a lower cost alternative to Nationwide.
+Renters in the metro Detroit area may want to seek a lower budget alternative to Nationwide.

 Pros and Cons